Paris vs Berlin for Expats

 - •Berlin is more affordable (20 points lower cost index)

-- •Berlin scores 13 points higher on safety
+- •Berlin scores 13 points higher on modeled safety

-Overall, Berlin edges ahead on aggregate scoring, but the best choice depends on your personal priorities.
+Overall, Berlin edges ahead on the 6-dimension quality index (safety, healthcare, education, career, climate, transport — cost excluded), but the best choice depends on your personal priorities.

 Score Comparison